mulesoft/template-wday2snow-employee-aggregation/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-I want to aggregate employees from Workday and ServiceNow Instances and compare them to see which employees can only be found in one of the two and which employees are in both instances.
+I want to aggregate workers from Workday and ServiceNow Instances and compare them to see which workers can only be found in one of the two and which workers are in both instances.

 For practical purposes this Template will generate the result in the format of a CSV Report sent by email.

 This Template should serve as a foundation for extracting data from two systems, aggregating data, comparing values of fields for the objects, and generating a report on the differences.

-As implemented, it gets employees from one instance of Workday and one instance of ServiceNow, compares by the email address of the employees, and generates a CSV file which shows employee in A (WorkDay), employee in B (ServiceNow), and employees in A and B. The report is then e-mailed to the configured e-mail address.
+As implemented, it gets workers from one instance of Workday and one instance of ServiceNow, compares by the email address of the workers, and generates a CSV file which shows workers in A (WorkDay), workers in B (ServiceNow), and workers in A and B. The report is then e-mailed to the configured e-mail address.

 # Considerations <a name="considerations"/>